Whether we like it or not, communication lies at the heart of everything we do, and mastering communication skills matters.

 Ever notice the little voices in your head that tend to interrupt you, make negative comments, and generally confuse you?

 Stop listening to them.

-They are little judges (of self and other people) who want to pull us down, interrupt our focus, our attention, and close us to possibility.
+They are little judges (of self and others) who want to pull us down, interrupt our focus and attention, and close us to possibility.

-When we quiet them, we can truly focus on what is being said so we can better understand others.
+When we quiet them, we can focus on what is being said to better understand others.

 10. Stay Calm

 Did you know that when we are curious about another, dopamine is released to make us feel good?